ENVIRONMENTALLY FRIENDLY PRODUCT CREATION

 Our Sobis™ has superior solubility as a reducing agent, only requires a small amount and produces little sludge after treatment.

-“Potassium acetate solution” and “Crystalline sodium acetate,” anti-freezing agents that don’t cause salt damage
+Calcium acetate monohydrate and crystalline sodium acetate, anti-freezing agents that don’t cause salt damage

 Salt damage from common chloride anti-freezing agents causes problems such as the rusting of reinforcing bars in concrete structures, RC bridge floor plates and steel bridges, guard rails and automobiles.
 They also have negative effects on plants, rice paddies, fields, swamps, and lakes in the surrounding areas.